Applying To College

 Students who apply with this non-binding early plan usually receive an admissions decision in December.
 If admitted, she will not have to notify the college of her intention to attend until May 1.

-If a student applies Early Decision to a college, she is obligated to attend that college if she is accepted.
+If a student applies Early Decision, she is obligated to attend that college if accepted.
 Notifications are typically in December.
 If accepted, she must withdraw her applications from all other colleges.

 Candidates Reply Date Agreement